kailermai/CVWO-Winter-Assignemnt-AY2425/README.md

 # Threadly
 A web forum developed for CVWO Winter Assignment AY2425.
-Threadly is designed for NUS computing students to foster discussions and exchange ideas on various topics.
-Users can post, comment, and interact with their peers, whether they are seeking advice or discussing internship opportunities.
-Designed by Mai Kai Ler.
+Threadly is designed for NUS computing students to foster discussions and exchange ideas on various topics. <br>
+Name: Mai Kai Ler <br>
+Data of submission: __to be added__

 ## Deployment
 The deployed app can be found [__to be added__]().